 Fresh sperm from a ripe running fish is preferred although spermiation can be induced by artificial stimulation with human chorionic gonadotrophins and catfish pituitary homogenate (Steyn and van Vuuren 1987b).
-A male to artificially stimulated is selected principally on the basis of the Milt is collected by size and reddening of the genital papilla. dissecting out the testes, making an incision along the medial side whereupon the milt can be squeezed out.
-The milt is then prepared for preservation by mixing it with a cryodiluent in a 1:1 ratio. equilibration period of 20 minutes is allowed before the start of the The cryodiluent consists of a cryoprotector procedure. (glycerol) and an extender (glucose) which is prepared by the addition of 11 m1 (88%) glycerol to 89 ml (four per cent) glucose.
+A male to artificially stimulated is selected principally on the basis of the the genital papilla.
+Milt is collected by size and reddening of dissecting out the testes. making an incision along the medial side whereupon the milt can be squeezed out.
+The milt is then prepared for preservation by mixing it with a cryodiluent in a 1:1 ratio. equilibration period of 20 minutes is allowed before the start of the procedure.
+The cryodiluent consists of a cryoprotector freezing and an extender (glucose) which is prepared by the addition of (glycerol) m1 (88%) glycerol to 89 ml (four per cent) glucose.
 Aliquots of 0,3 ml from the cryodiluent are pipetted into one millilitre cryotubes, after which milt samples of 0.3 ml are added to each cryotube.
-The cryotubes are then transferred to the freezing chamber of a computerized freezing a predetermined freezing rate (Figure 1). frozen and at Alternatively, freezing can also be carried out by adding quantities of dry ice to isopropanol in a widenecked thermos flask, in which the cryotubes are placed (Steyn et al 1985).
+The cryotubes are then transferred to the freezing chamber of a computerized freezing unit at predetermined freezing rate (Figure 1). and frozen a Alternatively, freezing can also be carried out by adding quantities of ice to isopropanol in a widenecked thermos flask, cryotubes are placed (Steyn et al 1985).
 The samples are transferred into liquid nitrogen after -70°C is reached.
 Cryopreserved milt samples are thawed in a waterbath at 25°C just prior to fertilizing the ova.
-Only good quality milt with high sperm counts and motility must be used.
-The quality of sperm is assessed by determining total motility, motility grade and percentage motile spermatozoa before and after freezing.
-Motility is evaluated microscopically by using a five-stage scale (Chao 1982).
-The induction, stripping, fertilization and incubation procedures described in Chapter 4 are then applied.
+Only good quality milt with high sperm counts and motility must be used. quality of sperm is assessed by determining total motility, motility grade and percentage motile spermatozoa before and after freezing.
+Motility is evaluated microscopically by using a five-stage scale (Chao 1982). induction. stripping, fertilization and incubation procedures described in Chapter 4 are then applied.